Table of Contents

 3. Incorporate Chakra-Specific Yoga Poses

 Each cycle is associated with special properties and physical areas of the body.
-To include pose to include your yoga sequence, active or balance the cycle you focus on.
+To include poses to include your yoga sequence, active or balance the cycle you focus on.
 For example, heart collection as a camel position (ostrasana) or bridge position (Setu Bandrasana) can stimulate the heart cycle, promote love and compassion.
-Encourage students to feel energy flies in these areas as they continue through pose.
+Encourage students to feel energy flow in these areas as they continue through pose.

 4. Use Breathwork and Meditation